qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 Select New SQL query from the ribbon, which will open a SQL query editor.
 Note that you can rename your query using the … menu item next to the existing query name in the Explorer pane.

-Next, you’ll run two sql queries to explore the data.
+Next, you'll run two sql queries to explore the data.

 Paste the following query into the query editor and select Run: